awaisdevops/kubernetes/EKS-clustercreation-with-eksctl/README.md

 Manually creating an EKS cluster with roles, VPCs, and configurations is time-consuming and hard to replicate.
 To simplify this, eksctl is a command-line tool that automates cluster creation.
 It handles roles, VPCs, and configurations in the background, allowing customization with options like Kubernetes version, region, and node types.
 Using eksctl eliminates the need for manual setup, making the process more efficient with a single command.

+### Technologies Used
+- Kubernetes
+- AWS EKS
+- eksctl
+- Linux

+### Project Description
+- Create EKS cluster using eksctl tool that reduces the manual effort of creating an EKS cluster

 ---

 ## EKS Cluster Creation Options